Reading time: 5 min.

 Couldn’t end the day without a traditional fish chowder at Bloody Stream, the old railway station converted into a pub. 🙂 Ordered 2 more fish courses I cannot remember the names, but trust me, the meal was delicious!

 We finally reach the train station and jump in.
 Us and …a couple of locals with their kids, all dressed up as the football national team.
 What do you know?
 Ireland is playing with Iceland today!

 So…back to Dublin!
 Hmmm…who’s gonna win? 🙂

-You can take the DART train from Pearse or Tara stations in Dublin, to Howth (last stop, can’t miss it); the round trip is 6 eur/person.
+- Price: you can take the DART train from Pearse or Tara stations in Dublin, to Howth (last stop, can’t miss it); the round trip is 6 eur/person;

-There are 4 walking loops in Howth, depending on length and difficulty: Cliff Path loop, Tramline loop, Black Linn loop, Bog of Frogs loop.
-There are colored marks everywhere to guide you around.
+- Treks: there are 4 walking loops in Howth, depending on length and difficulty: Cliff Path loop, Tramline loop, Black Linn loop, Bog of Frogs loop; there are colored marks everywhere to guide you around;

 - Advice: take some hooded clothes, it can get quite stormy.
 We were taken by surprise by the nasty wind!